ammar-tanwar/bloglearnbay/posts/data-science-jobs-the-busting-ways-to-secure-attractive-packages-in-health-care.md

 - **Descriptive Image Recognition Algorithm:** This visualizes and extracts data from images.
-The data is then used to interpret and form larger images (for example, merging images from brain scans and naming them accordingly.)
+The data is then used to interpret and form larger images (for example, merging images from brain scans and naming them accordingly).

  ### 2. Predictive Analytics